gcallah/work/chaps/intro.md

 Gene Callahan, New York University

+In the *Book of Genesis*, as Adam and Eve are exiled from Eden, God tells them, "By the sweat of your brow you will eat your food."
+Thus begins our long, difficult relationship with working: is it a curse we suffer under, or the very means by which our lives find their purpose?

 The genesis for this project was my reading the material on work in Karl Löwith's *From Hegel to Nietzsche* and being struck by how divergent the views of work were even on one continent (and mostly from one country!)